 "With laser-based systems, an operator simply points and clicks a high-energy laser beam at the surface.
-The substrate is not affected by the laser, and the systems do not create any mess or byproducts.
-The approach is eco-friendly, energy-efficient, and completes the job in approximately half the time of traditional methods when preparation and cleanup are considered.
-Also, no consumables are required," says Wayne Tupuola, CEO, Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech lasers for cleaning and surface conditioning.
+The substrate is not affected by the laser and the systems do not create any mess or byproducts.
+The approach is eco-friendly, energy-efficient and completes the job in approximately half the time of traditional methods when preparation and cleanup are considered.
+Also, no consumables are required," said Wayne Tupuola, CEO, Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech lasers for cleaning and surface conditioning.
 The company's systems function either as mobile standalone units or can be integrated into production lines.

-In the case of Laser Photonics, the laser systems are available in portable and stationary models ranging from 50 to 3,000 watts (a 4,000-watt version is in development) with chamber sizes from 3 ft by 3 ft in size to 6 ft by 12 ft.
+In the case of Laser Photonics, the laser systems are available in portable and stationary models ranging from 50 to 3,000-watts (a 4,000-watt version is in development) with chamber sizes from 3' x 3' in size to 6' x 12'.
 The systems can also be installed in manufacturing lines in cabinets or operated by a robotic arm.